 g) participate in occupational health and safety activities as required in the Occupational Health and Safety Act, Regulation and Code to ensure their place of employment is safe for patients, colleagues and themselves; and

 h) assess the impact of their competence activities on their dental assisting practice and adjust as necessary to maintain and enhance competence.

-10 From time to time means that although the College has approved the ADA&C document as the standard to which dental assistants must practice, the College retains the right to approve new, revised and/or additional IPC standards, which would also be enforceable.
+10 From time to time means that although the College has approved the College of Dental Surgeons of Alberta document as the standard to which dental assistants must practice, the College retains the right to approve new, revised and/or additional Infection Prevention and Control standards, which would also be enforceable.

 12.1 Dental Assistants are responsible and accountable for their own practice and the decisions they make, regardless of direction or supervision.
 Dental assistants are responsible to know and comply with requirements of the College to remain in good standing.

 a) ensure their contact and employment information remains current in their College records;11

 b) complete their competence requirements and provide proof by the end of each annual renewal deadline;12